gomorpheus/morpheus-apidoc/source/includes/_users.md

 }
 ```

-This endpoint retrieves all accounts.
+This endpoint retrieves all tenants.

 ### HTTP Request